-Dark Comedy.
-105 minutes.
-Cast: 9 without doubling.
-Can be done with less.
+Cast: 9 without doubling/(6 with).
 Most characters can be played by any gender identity.

 What happens when the powers of machines exceed those of nature?
 At what point will A.I. resemble humans enough to deserve human rights?

 Absurdly comedic and existentially chilling, U-R-U examines the societal obsession with progress at all costs and the decreasing worth of humanity in this increasingly artificial world.
-It is a modern, feminist take on Capek's groundbreaking but outdated play that coined the term "robot" in 1921.
+A modern, feminist take on Capek's groundbreaking but outdated play that coined the term "robot" in 1921.